Fall Adult Swim Lessons

 - Students receive personalized attention by highly-trained instructors

-- Allows us to communicate progress effectively
+- Small group setting allows us to communicate progress effectively

 Instruction is offered in 4 stages: